powellot/GoogleCareerCertificate/BellaBeat Case Study/README.md

 ## `geom_smooth()` using method = 'loess' and formula = 'y ~ x'
 ```
 ![TotalSteps vs. Calories Graph](https://github.com/powellot/GoogleCareerCertificate/blob/main/Resources/CaloriesVsSteps.png)

+This scatterplot shows a positive correlation between steps taken and calories burned.
+This data can be used to target customers who are looking to lose or maintain weight and encourage them to increase their daily step count in order to burn more calories and help them achieve their health goals.

 #### The Relationship Between Total Time Asleep and Total Time in Bed
 Key Questions:
 - What relationship exists between time asleep and time in bed?